 Q. If my family is traveling with me, can they also go through the TSA Pre✓™ lane?

-A. Family members ages 12 and under traveling with an eligible service member can participate in expedited screening as well.
+A. Family members ages 12 and under traveling with an eligible service member can participate in expedited screening.
 However, family members 13 and older must go through standard security lanes or should apply for a DHS Trusted Traveler program for TSA Pre✓™ eligibility.

 Q. Do service members need to be in uniform to participate?